Markov duality and Bethe ansatz formula for half-line open ASEP: Duality for open ASEP on a segment

-where we recall that $\Letasegment$ acts on functions of $\eta,N_\ell$ and $\Lpart^{(n, \rho_0, \rho_\ell)}$ acts on functions of $\vec x$. \end{theorem} \begin{remark} In the case of the symmetric simple exclusion process on a segment, a similar Markov duality was proved in \cite[Th.
-4.5]{giardina2007duality} (see also \cite[Section 5]{spohn1983long} and \cite{schutz1994non}) with respect to another duality functional.
-In the case of ASEP, (reverse) Markov dualities are proved in the recent preprint \cite{schutz2022reverse}, but the dual process is different from Theorem \ref{theo:dualitysegment}, and it is not clear whether the results from \cite{schutz2022reverse} are related to our Theorem \ref{theo:dualitysegment}. \end{remark}
+where we recall that $\Letasegment$ acts on functions of $(\eta,N_\ell)$ and $\Lpart^{(n, \rho_0, \rho_\ell)}$ acts on functions of $\vec x$. \end{theorem} \begin{remark} In the case of the symmetric simple exclusion process on a segment, a similar Markov duality was proved in \cite[Th.
+4.5]{giardina2009duality} (see also \cite[Section 5]{spohn1983long} and \cite{schutz1994non}) with respect to another duality functional.
+Markov duality for the symmetric simple exclusion process with arbitrary open boundaries is also discussed in \cite{ohkubo2017dualities}.

+More generally, for different models, Markov dualities between open particle systems with symmetric jump rates and systems with absorbing sites have been previously obtained in the literature \cite{giardina2009duality, giardina2007duality, carinci2013duality, floreani2022orthogonal}.

+In the case of open ASEP, a self-duality is proved in \cite{kuan2021algebraic} for open ASEP with parameters $\alpha,\gamma$ such that $\alpha/\gamma=\p/\q$ and $\beta=\delta=0$.
+The duality functional is written in algebraic terms and is different from that of Theorem \ref{theo:dualitysegment} (in particular, it depends on boundary parameters through the ratio $\alpha/\gamma$).
+Another self-duality for open ASEP is also proved in \cite{kuan2022two} for generic $\alpha, \gamma$ but $\beta=\gamma=0$ and yet another duality functional.
+Finally, a reverse Markov duality is proved in \cite{schutz2022reverse} between the open ASEP on a segment, for parameters $\alpha, \beta, \gamma, \delta$ belonging to a certain manifold, and a closed boundary ASEP on a segment with particle-dependent jump rates.
+This allows to obtain information on the precise structure of stationary measures with shocks that arise on this specific manifold of parameters. \end{remark}

 \begin{proof} As in Section \ref{sec:dualityhalfline}, Liggett's condition \eqref{eq:Liggettcondition2} allows to rewrite the generator $\Letasegment$ as the expectation of a simpler generator on $\ell+1$ sites.
-More precisely, let us first define
+More precisely, let us first define the operator